Skip to main content

 Understanding your testosterone levels, your thyroid function, or your cortisol rhythm provides a roadmap for targeted interventions that can restore balance and improve your quality of life.
 The ADA acknowledges the sensitive nature of this information by placing strict limits on how and when an employer can request it.

-A that involves medical examinations or asks questions about your health must be structured in a way that your participation is a free and informed choice.
+A wellness program that involves medical examinations or asks questions about your health must be structured in a way that your participation is a free and informed choice.
 This means you cannot be required to participate, denied health insurance, or penalized in any way if you choose not to.

 The program should be a resource, a tool that you can choose to use if you believe it will benefit you.
 It is an invitation to learn more about your body, to engage with your health on a deeper level.
 The decision to accept that invitation must be yours alone.